trans1 <-

 \[log_b(x) = c\]

 In other words, if we have a logarithm with base “b” and result “c,” it means that “b” raised to the power of “c” gives us the number we are interested in (“x”).
-Logarithms help simplify calculations involving large or small numbers and have widespread applications in various fields.
-Commonly encountered bases for logarithms include the natural logarithm with base “e,” the common logarithm with base 10, and the binary logarithm with base 2, each with its own unique properties and applications.
+Logarithms help simplify calculations involving large or small numbers and have widespread applications in data science.
+Commonly encountered bases for logarithms include the binary logarithm (with base 2), the common logarithm (with base 10), and the natural logarithm (with base “e”).
+Let’s explore the binary and natural logarithms.

 The binary logarithm

-Let’s create a few scores for a variable x and then compute the base-2 logarithm for each value of log2x.
-In R this is accomplished with the following code: log2x = log2(x)
+Now let’s create a few values for a variable x and compute the base-2 logarithm for each.
+In R, this is done using the log2() function:

 Notice that the initial values of x and the transformed values (log2x) do not fall on a straight line, and the spacing is not preserved — each 1 unit increase in a base-2 logarithm (e.g., going from 3 to 4) represents a doubling of x (e.g., going from 8 to 16).